 Meet Dr. Sikora

 While we work together I will focus a great deal on your emotional well-being.
 In most of life, even in the event of cancer or a head trauma or depression, we cannot separate the mind from the body or the spirit.
 To begin our work together we'll discuss your goals and where you are in life.
-Thus we focus on what you hope to accomplish, whether to improve depression and anxiety, to deal with the impact of cancer on your life, or to put into perspective a relationship change and allow you to set new goals and redesign your life for balance.
-As I work from a developmental, attachment, and systemic perspectives, I'll guide you as you look at yourself and your history so that you understand how both the joys and pains have impacted you.
+Thus we focus on what you hope to accomplish, whether to improve depression and anxiety, to deal with the impact of cancer on your life, or to put into perspective a relationship change and allow you to set new goals and redesign your life.
+As I work from a psychodynamic, developmental, attachment, and systemic perspectives, I'll guide you as you look at yourself and your history so that you understand how both the joys and pains have impacted you.
 This will allow you to move forward in your perception of yourself, life, and others.
 Only then can any of us change or adjust how we feel about our life and shift how we live it forward.
-Rather than merely survive, we reflect on the past with the intent of making today and tomorrow healthier, more fulfilling, and a life in which you feel positive and strong in yourself.
+Rather than merely survive, we reflect on the past with the intent of making today and tomorrow healthier, more fulfilling, and a life in which you feel positive and strong.

-Hope, peace, and comfort are my aspirations for you.
-Together we will work through your challenges of today and I will be your advocate in helping you make decisions that will allow you to take your own steps ‘in forward motion to reach understanding’.
 I have used my dogs in my practice for many years.
 Punky, my original therapy dog, was present in session for quite a long time, although he passed a number of years ago.
-With your permission, my current dog, Murphy, may now join us in sessions at times.
+Infrequently, and only with your permission, my current dog, Murphy, may join us in sessions at times.
 Murph likes people, and often is strong at being there with someone who is in pain, but for his medical reasons he is less frequently in sessions at this time.
 However, I do find having a therapy dog present brings a sense of calm and comfort to the room as we work through the hurdles you are facing and find the hope, and wholeness, within you.
 Hopefully Murphy will join me more in the future, but needs to grow up a bit first!